 A summer classic that never goes out of style, the Sex on the Beach is quite simple to concoct — all you need is vodka, peach schnapps, orange juice, and cranberry juice.
 Garnish with some orange wedges and cocktail cherries, then pour into a Collins or highball glass with some fresh ice.

 Despite its peculiar name and odd flavor combination, this cocktail has recently soared in popularity.
-With a combination of passion fruit liqueur, vanilla-flavored vodka, lime juice, and sparkling wine — plus a lime wheel or passion fruit garnish — this cocktail is sure to send shockwaves in the heat.
+With a combination of vanilla-flavored vodka, passionfruit liqueur, passionfruit puree, vanilla sugar, and sparkling wine — plus a passion fruit garnish — this cocktail is sure to send shockwaves in the heat.

 The Spicy Margarita